 “Now THAT is genuine and perfect response to my question.
 Many thanks for being forthright. “

-What are your reasons for choosing digital or physical planners?
+What are your reasons for choosing the Momentum planner?